revolverdrummer/ESNameGenerator/README.md

 Please be sure to keep the databases and script in the same directory.

-Use pip install pypyodbc and the script will be ready to go.
+Only works in Python 3.6.7 32 bit.
+Use "pip3.6.exe install pypyodbc" from the Python 3.6.7 32 bit Scripts directory and the program will be ready to run.